sporto/hop/readme.md

 ## How this works

 - Routes are defined as union types e.g. `User Int`

-- Then you define route matchers e.g. `route2 User "/users/ int`.
-This creates a matcher that matches "/users/1" for example.
+- Then you define route matchers e.g. `match2 User "/users/ int`.
+This creates a matcher that matches a path like `/users/1`.

 - Then you call `Hop.navigateTo` to change the browser location, this will return an effect that your application must run via ports.

-- When the browser location changes, Hop will match the route e.g. "/users/1" -> `User 1`
+- When the browser location changes, Hop will match the route e.g. `/users/1` -> `User 1`.

-- Hop provides a signal that you application consumes, this signal carries the matched routes
+- Hop provides a signal that you application consumes, this signal carries the matched routes and information about the current location.

 Hop works with StartApp out of the box.